RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

   - DAMAGES
     - GUIDING PRINCIPLE
       - Robinson v Harmon (1848) 154 ER 363
-        - ‘The rule of the common law is, that where a party sustains a loss by reason of a breach of contract, he is, so far as money can do it, to be placed in the same situation, with respect to damages, as if the contract had been performed.’
+        - 'The rule of the common law is, that where a party sustains a loss by reason of a breach of contract, he is, so far as money can do it, to be placed in the same situation, with respect to damages, as if the contract had been performed.'
 (365, Parke B)
   - EXPECTATION DAMAGES
     - Commonwealth v Amann Aviation Pty Ltd (1992) 174 CLR 64
-      - ‘The award of damages for breach of contract protects a plaintiff's expectation of receiving the defendant's performance.
+      - 'The award of damages for breach of contract protects a plaintiff's expectation of receiving the defendant's performance.
       - the amount of damages awarded will be commensurate with the plaintiff's expectation, objectively determined,
-      - That is to say, a plaintiff must prove, on the balance of probabilities, that his or her expectation of a certain outcome, as a result of performance of the contract, had a likelihood of attainment rather than being mere expectation.’
+      - That is to say, a plaintiff must prove, on the balance of probabilities, that his or her expectation of a certain outcome, as a result of performance of the contract, had a likelihood of attainment rather than being mere expectation.'
   - ASSESSMENT OF DAMAGES
     - Moore v Scenic Tours Pty Ltd [2020] HCA 17
       - [64] ... a fundamental difference between two components of compensatory damages for breach of contract,